warp-ds/docs/docs/components/buttons/android.md

 ### Icon

 An optional leading or trailing icon can be displayed at the start of the button text.
-Always remember to include a content description string for accessibility :)
+There are 2 options - by supplying a drawable id or by using the WarpIcon component.
+WarpIcon handles content description for each brand automatically.

 ```kotlin example
 WarpButton(